EDCD/EDDI/SpeechResponder/Variables.md

     - size the numeric size of the compartment, from 1 to 8
     - module the module in the compartment

+## Material

+A material.

+    - name the name of the material (e.g. Iron)
+    - category the category of the material (Element, Data or Manufactured)
+    - rarity the rarity of the material

+## Rarity

+A rarity rating.

+    - name the name of the rarity (e.g. Very common)
+    - level the level of the rarity (0 == Very common, 5 == Very rare)

 ## Station

 An orbital or planetary station.